 Deductible applies.

-50% coinsurance for each
+50% coinsurance for each Medicare-covered service.
+You pay these amounts until you reach the out-of-pocket maximum.

-Medicare-covered service.

-Prior Authorization is required.

 Screening and counseling to reduce alcohol misuse

 We cover one alcohol misuse screening for adults with Medicare (including pregnant women) who misuse alcohol but aren't alcohol dependent.